-The Call for Speakers for the 2020 QATC Annual Conference will be sent out in May to the QATC membership and the agenda will be finalized in June.
+The Call for Speakers for The Virtual Summit for Quality Assurance & Training will be sent out in June to the QATC membership and the agenda will be finalized in July.
 Until the agenda is available, review the 2019 agenda below for the topics that are covered in this exciting event!

 2019 QATC Annual Conference